8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 • Some people are allergic to latex

-Trojan Ultra Thin condoms are made to make you feel close to your partner while also protecting you.
+Trojan Ultra Thin first-time condoms are made to make you feel close to your partner while also protecting you.
 They are over 25% thinner than standard Trojan condoms, so it’s like you’re not wearing anything!

 Keep in mind that some people – men and women – are allergic to latex.

-These ultra-thin condoms don’t have the strong odor other latex condoms have.
+These ultra-thin first-time condoms don’t have the strong odor other latex condoms have.
 You can still notice it if you sniff it, but it’s not overwhelming and won’t dampen your mood.

-These condoms are budget-friendly but still safe to use, so they’re the perfect choice for anyone with a small budget, like students and young adults.
+These first-time condoms are budget-friendly but still safe to use, so they’re the perfect choice for anyone with a small budget, like students and young adults.

 Also, they’re available almost everywhere – you can find them both online and in pharmacies!